proto-aiken-13/tp/docs/UserGuide.md

 ### Attendance

-For attendance, you can enter the following commands:
+For managing attendance, the following commands are available:
 * markAtd
 * unmarkAtd